molang3739/JavaScript/decode message.md

 4. when cannot move any more, try switch to diagonally down right, repeat 3
 5. stop when cannot neither move down right or up right. the character on the path is the message for the input above, IROCLED should be returned
+notes:
+if no characters could be collected, return empty string

 now we have a matrix of 3 rows , 7 columns. we'll start at  coordinates   [0,0] . and next we'll move to [1,1] ,the rest coordinates will be [2,2] [3,1]  [4,0] [5,1] [6,2]
-so in our function  decode  recieves  a 2D array
+so in the function  decode,it recieves  a 2D array
 ```
 /**
  * @param {string[][]} message